43rd Airlift Wing

-The 43rd Airlift Wing is an inactive United States Air Force unit last stationed at Pope Field, part of Fort Bragg, North Carolina, where it was inactivated in March 2011.
-The wing performed en route operations support at Pope Field to include mission command & control, aircrew management, aircraft maintenance, aircraft loading, aircraft fueling and supply.
-Since the wing's inactivation, the 43rd Airlift Group has carried out airlift, maintenance, and base support at Pope Field.
+The 43rd Airlift Wing is an inactive United States Air Force unit last stationed at Pope Army Airfield, part of Fort Bragg, North Carolina, where it was inactivated in March 2011.
+The wing performed en route operations support at Pope to include mission command & control, aircrew management, aircraft maintenance, aircraft loading, aircraft fueling and supply.
+Since the wing's inactivation, the 43rd Air Mobility Operations Group has carried out airlift, maintenance, and base support at Pope.

-The wing provided strategic, en-route airlift support and Lockheed C-130 Hercules tactical airlift support to the Army's XVIII Airborne Corps and 82nd Airborne Division.
-The wing traces its roots back to the 43rd Bombardment Group (Heavy), which was constituted 20 November 1940, and activated 15 January 1941, at Langley Field, VA.
-It operated primarily in the Southwest Pacific Theater as a Boeing B-17 Flying Fortress, and later a Consolidated B-24 Liberator heavy-bomber unit assigned to Fifth Air Force.
-The 43rd Operations Group carries the lineage and history of its highly decorated World War II predecessor unit.
+The wing provided strategic, enroute airlift support and Lockheed C-130 Hercules tactical airlift support to the Army's XVIII Airborne Corps and 82nd Airborne Division.

 Active for over 60 years, the wing was a component wing of Strategic Air Command's deterrent force throughout the Cold War.